brian-j-smith/Mamba.jl/doc/mcmc/chains.rst

     **Arguments**

-        * ``p`` : array of plots to be drawn.
+        * ``p`` : plots to be drawn.
 Elements of ``p`` are read in the order stored by **julia** (e.g. column-major order for matrices) and written to the display grid according to the ``byrow`` argument.
 Grids will be filled sequentially until all plots have been drawn.
         * ``fmt`` : output format.
 Options are
             * ``:pdf`` : Portable Document Format (.pdf).
             * ``:pgf`` : Portable Graphics Format (.pgf).
             * ``:png`` : Portable Network Graphics (.png).
             * ``:ps``  : Postscript (.ps).
             * ``:svg`` : Scalable Vector Graphics (.svg).
-        * ``filename`` : an external file to which to save the display grids as they are drawn, or an empty string to draw to the display device (default).
+        * ``filename`` : file to which to save the display grids as they are drawn, or an empty string to draw to the display device (default).
 If a supplied external file name does not include a dot (``.``), then a hyphen followed by the grid sequence number and then the format extension will be appended automatically.
 In the case of multiple grids, the former file name behavior will write all grids to the single named file, but prompt users before advancing to the next grid and overwriting the file; the latter behavior will write each grid to a different file.
         * ``width/height`` : grid widths/heights in ``cm``, ``mm``, ``inch``, ``pt``, or ``px`` units.
         * ``nrow/ncol`` : number of rows/columns in the display grids.
         * ``byrow`` : whether the display grids should be filled by row.